natedillon/dnathandillon.com/work/_drafts/current/k-state-connect-decisions-groups.md

 icons:
   -
 team:
+  - Keith Bauer
-  -
+  - Amanda Tross
 notes:
-  - Adding further Decisions integration in Connect for the Division of Financial Services; client contacts were Bryan Kraus and Rob McGaughey
+  - Adding further Decisions integration in Connect for the Division of Financial Services
+  - Client contacts were Bryan Kraus and Rob McGaughey
 ---